Transround/NativerSDK/README.md

 For detailed step-by-step instructions how to integrate Nativer SDK into your app please check our wiki about [How to integrate Nativer SDK](https://github.com/Transround/NativerSDK/wiki/How-to-integrate-Nativer-SDK).
 Then visit our [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.

-Installation (comment steps) - AndroidManifest.xml
+Installation (common steps) - AndroidManifest.xml
 -------------------------------------

 Declare the Nativer SDK's service in the manifest file in your application: